-We might (hopefully) see the end of winter, just as lockdown starts to ease.
-As the days get longer and the light returns, the signs of new life are everywhere; from the buds and blossom on the trees through to the raucous dawn chorus, April is a great month to get out amongst nature and watch spring unfold.
-Here’s our guide to some of the wildlife you can see in the National Park this month.
+Although it's still cold outside, finally the end of winter is in sight.
+As the days get longer and the light returns, the signs of new life are everywhere; from the buds and blossom on the trees through to the raucous dawn chorus, it's the perfect time to get out amongst nature and watch spring unfold.
+Here’s our guide to some of the wildlife you can see in the National Park during April and May.

 Meet the most widespread of the hairstreak family, a striking green butterfly who is often one of the first of the species to emerge in the spring.
 Look out for them in areas with the coconut-scented gorse flower which is one of their favourite sources of nectar.
 The hairstreak is particularly remarkable thanks to its dazzling iridescent wings, an effect produced by the diffraction of light on a lattice-like structure found within the wing scales.
 This makes them well camouflaged to predators when stationary.

 Where to see: There are serval amazing Norfolk Wildlife Trust nature reserves which are just perfect for spotting butterflies.
 Some of the very best sites include: Alderfen Broad, Barton Broad, Cockshoot Broad, Hickling Broad , Ranworth Broad, and Upton Broad and Marshes.
 The RSPB's reserve at Strumpshaw Fen is great for butterfly spotting.

 Other butterflies and insects to see in April include the Peacock and Orange tip butterflies, and the Large red damselfly (see our guide to dragonflies and damselflies (PDF).

 That rare Broads National Park favourite is one to listen out for this April.
 The sonorous boom of the bittern can be heard travelling through the reed beds at this time of year.
 You’re far more likely to hear one than see one though as their preferred method of predator avoidance is to stay stock still and blend in with the reedbeds.